 - 1.1.
 Lead by example and partner with others to accelerate the shift to zero carbon emissions in energy, transport and waste in ways that are efficient, financially responsible, healthy and socially fair • - 1.2.
-Protect existing trees and plant more trees through development controls on private land and plant and nurture canopy trees on public land where needed most • - 1.4.
-Strategically increase accessible and inclusive open spaces based on local needs and other priorities for parks, playgrounds, dog parks, sporting facilities, community gardens, eating, toilets, etc • • - 1.5.
+Protect existing trees and plant more trees through development controls on private land and plant and nurture canopy trees on public land where needed most • - 1.3.
+Use open space in ways that protect and enhance biodiversity and tree canopy, creating spaces for nature to thrive and gives the community fair access to a wide range of passive and active recreational opportunities - 1.4.
+Strategically increase accessible and inclusive open spaces based on local needs and other priorities for parks, playgrounds, dog parks, sporting facilities, community gardens, eating, toilets, etc • - 1.5.
 Invest in an integrated approach to water management in public spaces and private developments to improve water usage and water quality entering our local waterways and respond to flash flooding and the urban heat island effect • - 1.6.
 Strive for zero waste to landfill with best practice municipal waste minimisation through reform of kerbside services, community education and innovation - 1.7.
 Foster a more circular economy through implementing kerbside waste reform, supporting community initiatives and businesses, minimising waste generated by Council activities and using collaboration to influence markets and advocate for greater commitment of state and/or federal governments - 1.8.
-Develop a healthy, accessible, affordable local food system that strengthens social cohesion, food security and community resilience to support residents to eat nutritious food •
+Develop a healthy, accessible, affordable local food system that strengthens social cohesion, food security and community resilience to support residents to eat nutritious food •• ••